Ehsan138/UserGuide/docs/troubleshoot.md

 Error | Probably Cause | Action
 ---------- | ----------- | ----------
 Debugging |
+Unable to clone a GitHub Repository | Invalid URL or network issues | Double-check the URL you copied from GitHub, and make sure you have a stable internet connection.
 Can't debug a Docker run/debug configuration | PyCharm has a Debugger tool for Python run/debug configurations | Configure